Comparing Bereavement and Medical Depression

 Getting Help for Major Depression and Prolonged Grief

-If a psychiatric condition like depression remains untreated, then the mental health issue can lead to other co-occurring problems, including substance abuse, dependence, or addiction.
-Emotional and physical pain are common occurrences in people who struggle with major depression, and the individual may self-medicate in order to overcome these experiences.
-This can include a dependence on narcotic painkillers, benzodiazepines for insomnia, or alcohol.
+Many people feel that they can handle grief or bereavement on their own.
+However, if prolonged grief or depression aren’t addressed and are left untreated, they can lead to other co-occurring disorders, such as anxiety — or substance use disorder.
+Emotional and physical pain are common occurrences in people who struggle with major depression, and the individual may self-medicate in order to overcome these experiences, which can lead to dependence on narcotic painkillers, benzodiazepines for anxiety or insomnia, or alcohol.